ThomasWeiser/mediatum-view/frontend/README.md

 ## Building

 The commands to build the frontend app are available as npm scripts.
 They use the tools installed by `npm install`.

 Please review the scripts in `package.json`.
+They need to specify where the backend service is running, e.g. `localhost:5000`.

-Before running it make sure that the backend is already started.
-Then call the script:
+Before starting the build make sure that the backend is already started.
+Then call:

 ```sh
 $ npm run build
 ```

-For serving the the app and live rebuilding start `elm-live` with this script:
+For serving the app, live rebuilding and proxying the backend start `elm-live` with this script:

 ```sh
 $ npm run start